AkashKrBanik/Hadoop-Projects/Word Count/readme.md

 - **Runner**: `WC_Runner.java`    – Acts as the driver to set up and run the MapReduce job.

 ### 3. Build the Project
-Once all the code was written, I built the project using Maven.
+Once all the code was written in the mapper, reducer and runner files, I built the project using Maven.
 I opened the terminal in IntelliJ and ran the following commands to clean and package the project:
 ```bash
 mvn clean package
 ```